Compressing multivariate functions with tree tensor networks: Solving Fredholm Equations with Tree Tensor Networks

 Integral equations arise in many different scientific domains \cite{Jerri1999}.
-Analytical solutions of such equations are typically difficult to find and thus numerical methods are vital\cite{Guoqiang2001, Borzabadi2009, Kazemi2019}.
+In physics, for instance, Fredholm integral equations of the second kind are ubiquitous in modelling phenomena such as quantum scattering \cite{Lippmann1950} and radiative transfer problems \cite{Domke1978}.
+Analytical solutions of such equations are typically difficult to find and thus numerical methods are vital \cite{Guoqiang2001, Borzabadi2009, Kazemi2019}.
 Here we use the methods introduced in this paper to define an iterative tree tensor network (TTN) based numerical algorithm for Fredholm integral equations of the second kind.
 The solution is represented as a TTN and following the methods introduced in the paper, there is complete flexibility over the structure of the tree chosen.

 We focus on the following Fredholm equations of the second kind

 where $\mathbf{x} = (x_{1},x_{2}, \hdots x_{n}) \in [0,1)^{n}$ and $\mathbf{t} = (t_{1},t_{2}, \hdots t_{n}) \in [0,1)^{n}$.
 The integral kernel is $K(\mathbf{x},\mathbf{t}): [0,1)^{n} \times [0,1)^{n} \rightarrow \mathbb{R}$ and $g(\mathbf{x}): [0,1)^{n} \rightarrow \mathbb{R}$ is a given function.
 We wish to find the solution $f(\mathbf{x}): [0,1)^{n} \rightarrow \mathbb{R}$, setting $\lambda=1$ without loss of generality.
 In our examples we will focus on the non-linear case ($\alpha > 1$), however our algorithms and analysis also apply straightforwardly to the linear case ($\alpha=1$) as well.